 Ear pinning surgery surgically reshapes and repositions the ears to fit better with the face's natural contour.
 This procedure, also known as otoplasty, corrects ears that are too large or protrude outward.
-Houston plastic surgeons, Dr. Russell Kridel and Dr. Angela Sturm, have keen anatomical eyes and skilled surgical touches for otoplasty surgery, and incorporate specific techniques to restructure the ear cartilages into a natural shape.
+Houston plastic surgeons, Dr. Russell Kridel and Dr. Sean Delaney, have a keen anatomical eye and skilled surgical touch for otoplasty surgery, and incorporate specific techniques to restructure the ear cartilages into a natural shape.
 Otoplasty gives patients the confidence to show their entire face from every angle without anxiety about their ears.

 What Sets Us Apart

-Dr. Kridel and Dr. Sturm are highly trained, award-winning facial plastic surgeons focused solely on aesthetic surgery of the face, head and neck areas.
+Dr. Kridel and Dr. Delaney are highly trained, award-winning facial plastic surgeons focused solely on aesthetic surgery of the face, head and neck areas.
 Because they were first board-certified as Ear, Nose, Throat (ENT), Head and Neck surgeons before obtaining additional specific Facial Plastic Surgery training for a second board certification, they know the anatomy of the ear far better than a general surgeon.
-Their skill and expertise gives patients the peace of mind that they are in the trusted hands of a specialist and that their ears will look so natural after the surgery friends and family will think they were born with them.
+Their skill and expertise give patients the peace of mind that they are in the trusted hands of a specialist and that their ears will look so natural after the surgery friends and family will think they were born with them!

 Ear Surgery (Otoplasty) Reviews

-Dr. Kridel and Dr. Sturm tailor the surgical technique to the patient’s specific needs and will depend on the abnormality.
+Dr. Kridel and Dr. Delaney tailor the surgical technique to the patient’s specific needs and will depend on the abnormality.
 First, there may be an insufficient amount of ear cartilage to support the fold of the ear or too much cartilage where the ear canal starts.
 Both issues will cause the ear to protrude outward.
 In some cases, the ears may appear too large.
 Regardless of the condition, the cartilage will usually be addressed and either removed or reshaped.
 Then, the cartilage will be secured with sutures into a new position closer to the head.
 The incision is generally placed within the natural folds behind the ear, so scarring is not an issue.